junjunruan/P2-resume/README.md

 1. The resume has four distinct sections: work, education, projects and a header with biographical information.

-  Build four JSONs, each one representing a different resume section, The objects that you create need to follow the names within the schema exactly:
+  Build four JSONs, each one representing a different resume section, The objects that created need to follow the names within the schema exactly:

   `bio` contains:
   ```